On Approximate Reconfigurability of Label Cover: Introduction

-A \emph{labeling} for a constraint graph $G$ is a mapping $\psi \colon V \to \Sigma$ that assigns value of $\Sigma$ to vertex of $V$.
-We say that $\psi$ \emph{satisfies} edge $e = (v,w) \in E$ (or constraint $\pi_e$) if $(\psi(v), \psi(w)) \in \pi_e$, and $\psi$ \emph{satisfies} $G$ if it satisfies all edges of $G$.
-For two satisfying labelings $\psi_\sss$ and $\psi_\ttt$ for $G$, a \emph{reconfiguration sequence} from $\psi_\sss$ to $\psi_\ttt$ is any sequence of labelings starting from $\psi_\sss$ and ending with $\psi_\ttt$ such that each labeling is obtained from the previous one by changing the value of a single vertex; i.e., they differ in exactly one vertex.
+A \emph{labeling} for a constraint graph $G$ is a mapping $\asg \colon V \to \Sigma$ that assigns a label of $\Sigma$ to each vertex of $V$.
+We say that $\asg$ \emph{satisfies} edge $e = (v,w) \in E$ (or constraint $\pi_e$) if $(\asg(v), \asg(w)) \in \pi_e$, and $\asg$ \emph{satisfies} $G$ if it satisfies all edges of $G$.
+For two satisfying labelings $\asg_\ini$ and $\asg_\tar$ for $G$, a \emph{reconfiguration sequence} from $\asg_\ini$ to $\asg_\tar$ is any sequence of labelings starting from $\asg_\ini$ and ending with $\asg_\tar$ such that each labeling is obtained from the previous one by changing the label of a single vertex; i.e., any two neighboring labelings differ in exactly one vertex.
 The \prb{Label Cover Reconfiguration} problem is defined as follows:

 \begin{itembox}[l]{\prb{Label Cover Reconfiguration}}

 \end{itembox}